Johannes Christoffel Krogh

-Johannes C. Krogh (September 6, 1846, Grahamstown, South Africa – May 5, 1921), of Danish extraction, was a civil servant and politician of the former South African Republic (later known as the province of Transvaal of the Republic of South Africa).
+Johannes C. Krogh (September 6, 1846, Grahamstown, Cape Town – May 5, 1921), of Danish extraction, was a civil servant and politician of the former South African Republic (later known as the province of Transvaal of the Republic of South Africa).

 Family

 Krogh married Maria Jacoba Carolina Meintjies (daughter of Stephanus Jacobus Meintjies of Pretoria) on May 31, 1873.
 Krogh was the grandfather of Vernon Berrangé, the well known early anti-apartheid activist.

 Career

 Krogh held the position of Magistrate of Pretoria from 1 June 1878 to 31 December 1878, with duties similar to that of a Landdrost.
 Krogh later become Landdrost of Middelburg.